Fact file - 2018 entry

-For details see alternative qualifications page
+For details see our alternative qualifications page

 Flexible admissions policy

+.
 We may make some applicants an offer lower than advertised, depending on their personal and educational circumstances.
 Please see the University’s admissions policies and procedures

 Analytical and Computational Foundations

 Management Accounting and Decisions

-Microeconomics for Business (A)
+Microeconomics for Business

 This module introduces you to the microeconomic theory of the market and the firm.
 Topics covered include: market demand; supply and equilibrium; firm production and costs; market structure; perfect competition; monopolistic competition; oligopoly and monopoly.
-For this module you will have 10 two-hour lectures, and 3 one-hour tutorials.

-Introduction to Numerical Methods
+Introduction to Scientific Computation

 Differential Equations and Fourier Analysis